Student Support Services

-Specific Learning Difference Program (SLD): LS, MS, HS
+Specific Learning Difference Program (SLD): Lower, Middle, High School

 The SLD program is designed to provide support for students who meet the school’s admission criteria, have been identified as having a Specific Learning Difference, and/or ADHD, and need a program which addresses their unique learning styles.
 The aim of the program is to maximize each student’s potential and to develop compensatory skills, which will allow him/her to perform at the highest possible academic level.
 The learning specialists work closely with mainstream teachers.

 Counselors are available to help students address some of their personal concerns.
 Counselors offer a safe and private placefor discussion and problem-solving.
 Students may refer themselves to a counselor or may be referred by SST, a teacher, parent or a concerned friend.
 The counselors can also assist with referrals for external, private individual or family therapy.

 Diagnostic evaluations and referrals: Lower, Middle, High School